talkpython/100daysofweb-with-python-course/days/025-028-javascript/README.md

-# Building your first Javascript app
+# Day 25 – JavaScript Introduction

 In the coming 4 days you are going to write some 'Vanilla' (pure / no frameworks) Javascript.